Landscape Plans for Land Development

 - Sites requiring landscape buffer

-- A bar scale, north arrow, site address, Surrey project number, name of the Landscape Architecture firm, the Landscape Architect that prepared the plans, a stamp, and revision date.
+- A bar scale, north arrow, site address, Surrey project number, name of the Landscape Architecture firm and the Landscape Architect that prepared the plans, and revision date.

 - Any existing or proposed road around or within the development must be shown and labelled with the street names along with existing and proposed property lines and rights-of-way.